cscart/docs/developer_guide/core/documents/documents.rst

 The structure of the context is meant to be the same for the documents of the same type.

-Currently the following document types are implemented:
+Currently the following document types have been implemented:

 * **Order invoice**
 * **Order summary**